kociumba/kreate/README.md

 - `build`: simply builds all targets
 - `clean`: removes the bin and build directories(by default kreate puts any internal files in the build directory and any executable output into the bin directory)

+you can also use flags to force certain behaviour:

+- `-f` or `--force` to force a rebuild not matter what the checksums checks return
+- `-g` or `--graph` prints out the dependency graph created by kreate, usefull for debugging